deatrich/linux-home-server/overview.md

 # some-other-command
 ```

-In the near future I will provide a link to another Git repository
+From my experience creating this guide I added another git repository
-containing examples of the Markdown documentation style and support files
+containing the examples of the Markdown documentation style and support files
-used in this guide.
+[used in this guide][pandoc-markdown].

 Sometimes command output is long and/or uninteresting in the context
 of this guide.
 I might show such segments with a ellipsis (**...**)